JovanaT99/BackendChallengeNordeus/README.md

 }
 ```

-### Players endpint
+### Players endpoint
-This endpoint allows manager to bid on auction (in addition in follows the auction).
+This endpoint allows the manager to bid on an auction (in addition, in follows the auction).
 ```
 POST /players
 Response: